 It’s no secret that a good award entry takes time to prepare.
-And there are vital mistakes that are easy to make if you do not plan your entry process with care.
+In addition to the time commitment, there are also some common mistakes that can torpedo your chances of winning if you don't plan your entry process with care.

-Hat tip: Be specific and help the jury understand the thoughts and considerations that went into the campaign creation.
+PRO TIP: Be specific and help the jury understand the thoughts and considerations that went into the campaign creation.

-Hat tip: Instead of writing ‘Increased Page Views’ include hard figures (percentages, expected time spent, number of views, time span, generated leads etc.)
+PRO TIP: Instead of writing ‘Increased Page Views’ include hard figures (percentages, expected time spent, number of views, time span, generated leads etc.)